07 Apr 2026

 “Just like leukaemia, this is a challenge we never imagined we would take on.
 And it’s fair to say that we are not runners!
 Walkers, yes.
 Cyclists, occasionally.
 Swimmers, on holiday…..
 But a marathon was always one of those ‘maybe one day’ ideas – the kind you never truly think (or hope!) will come true.
 January 2025 changed everything – and sparked a real motivation for both of us to tackle a big challenge head on, and right now.

 “We are both in complete awe of our son.
 From the very beginning, he has faced this journey with strength, humour, and courage that humbles us every single day.
-We couldn’t be prouder of him, and also of Danielle – who has been extraordinary throughout and has also decided to run the London Marathon for Leukaemia Care.
+We couldn’t be prouder of him, and also of Danielle – who has been extraordinary throughout and has a place to run in next year’s London Marathon for Leukaemia Care.

 “Luckily, CML today is very treatable, thanks to the invention of targeted therapy tablets (TKI’s).
 We are eternally grateful that Charlie’s condition was caught early, that targeted treatments now exist, and that continuous developments in CML research, including the work funded by Leukaemia UK, continue apace.”